Trovo Live

-Trovo (formerly Madcat) is a video game live streaming service owned by Tencent.
-Similarly to Twitch, Trovo features tiered paid subscription options for each channel which gives subscribers customizable rewards.
-Additionally, it offers the Ace subscription, a site-wide package that includes extra emojis and other advanced features.
+Trovo (formerly Madcat) was a video game live streaming service owned by Tencent.
+The platform began testing in the United States in early 2020 under the name Madcat and launched as Trovo in July 2020.
+Similarly to Twitch, Trovo featured tiered paid subscription options for each channel which gave subscribers customizable rewards.
+Additionally, it offered the Ace subscription, a site-wide package that included extra emojis and other advanced features.
+At launch Tencent backed the service with a reported US$30 million creator partnership programme.
+In March 2026, Tencent announced that Trovo would cease all live streaming operations on 30 June 2026.